Yediyurappa confident about winning RR Nagar& Sira assembly bypolls by huge margins | Politics

 She was pitted against V Krishnamurthy of JD(S) and N Munirathna of the BJP.
 Munirathna, after his disqualification last year, had joined the BJP.

-The outcome of the bypolls would be seen in many quarters as a reflection on the performance of the Yediyurappa government, especially during the COVID-19 pandemic, while the opposition parties-Congress and JD(S)- would be keen to strike after facing a rout in December 2019 bypolls.
-The Chief Minister has already indicated that the much awaited cabinet expansion would take place at the earliest and he would talk to the high command in this regard, soon after the assembly bypoll results.
+The outcome of the bypolls would be seen in many quarters as a reflection on the performance of the Yediyurappa government, especially during the COVID-19 pandemic, while the opposition parties-Congress and JD(S) would be keen to strike after being routed in the December 2019 bypolls.
+The Chief Minister has already indicated that the much awaited cabinet expansion would take place at the earliest and he would talk to the high command in this regard soon after the assembly bypoll results.

-Expressing confidence about the NDA forming the government in Bihar, Yediyurappa said "let there be no doubt about it...exit poll may be showing some variations, but according to me, 100 per cent we will be forming the government there."
-PTI KSU APR RAVINDRANATH APR RAVINDRANATH.
+Expressing confidence about the NDA forming the government in Bihar, Yediyurappa said "let there be no doubt about it...exit polls may be showing some variations, but according to me, 100 per cent we will be forming the government there."